 - CORRECT: Long before the event, the director of media relations prepared a statement, and that should have been the end of the matter—but, alas!

-- CORRECT: It is rumored that the provost of Calvin College has the ability to become invisible.
+- CORRECT: It is rumored that the provost of Calvin University has the ability to become invisible.

 - CORRECT: Apparently, the new dean for language literature and the arts, Professor Literati, can’t read.

 - CORRECT: It is not correct that Calvin professor of English emerita Charlotte Otten is the Boris Karloff Distinguished Professor of Lycanthropy at Transylvania University.
 It was some guy they called “Moony.”

 3. Use the title professor, not Dr., to refer to a Calvin professor, no matter what degree level the professor has attained.
 It is not necessary to use the title instructor or the terms adjunct, assistant, associate or full to distinguish between professors except in publications—i.e., reports from the provost’s office or the academic catalog—that require such distinctions.

 - INCORRECT: Some who attended the wedding saw Dr. Vanden Bosch at the reception, proofreading the menu.

 - CORRECT: Some who attended the wedding saw Professor Vanden Bosch at the reception, proofreading the menu.

 - INCORRECT: Peter Ennui was elected Student Body President, but resigned the office two weeks after the election due to a virulent case of senioritis.